Why Focus Slips at Work

 Each one steals the focus you’re trying to protect.

 Individually they seem minor.
-Together, they cost momentum.
+They add up and cost you momentum.

 You can’t remove every distraction, but you can decide which ones deserve your time.